eamozheiko/liftover/README.md

-# SNP Liftover Workflow
+# VCF Liftover Workflow

-A Snakemake workflow for lifting SNP/variant coordinates from one genome assembly version to another.
+A Snakemake workflow for lifting VCF coordinates from one genome assembly version to another.

 The workflow performs:

-1. alignment of the source and target reference genomes with minimap2
+1. Alignment of the source and target reference genomes with minimap2
-2. conversion of the alignment from PAF to CHAIN
+2. Conversion of the alignment from PAF to CHAIN
-3. liftover of variants from the input VCF using CrossMap
+3. Liftover of variants from the input VCF using CrossMap
-4. sorting and indexing of the lifted VCF
+4. Sorting and indexing of the lifted VCF
-5. generation of a summary report with variant counts and runtime statistics
+5. Generation of a summary report with variant counts and runtime statistics

----

 ## Workflow overview